spicyjack/App-idGamesSync/README.md

 practice of allowing and encouraging fan-made modifications of commercial video games."

-The README is used to introduce the module and provide instructions on how to install the module, any machine dependencies it may have (for example C compilers and installed libraries) and any other information that should be provided before the module is installed.

 ## INSTALLATION ##

 To install this module, run the following commands: